saurabytes/MonarchMoneyTrendReport/README.md

 * Correct Calendar Year pull-down to only be years of data instead of since 2000

-* "Last year YTD" and "This Quarter" to pop-up calendar.
+* "Last year YTD", "Last 12 months" and "This quarter" to pop-up calendar

 * Hide Accounts Net Worth Graph Panel